 The Bride- to-be, stormed out of the shop in a teary confusion her perfect gown had been completely ruined, plus, it was dark already!
 After several hours of search, she and her friend were directed to a meager looking, tacky little tailoring corner shop; with lit candles as it’s only source of lighting.
 The bride walked into the shop explained her dilemma and in less than two hours, the lowly highly skilled designer named Ada, restored the gown!
 In fact, she did an impeccable job!
 She even restored the initial errors with beautiful makeshift designs; regardless of her 3 toddlers consistent demands for her attention, apparently, they all lived in the little shop.

 Just as you guessed, the marriage ceremony was beautiful, and the newlywed wife decided to stop over at Ada’s little workplace only to discover from her neighbours that she had been battling with a terminal disease, she took ill briefly some weeks back and couldn’t pay her daily rent, hence she was sent packing.
 No one knows her whereabouts.
 The bride was indeed heartbroken and depressed.
 She really wished she had taken an action to help her earlier.

-That bride above was our founder Adeola Ogunkolade.
-No she didn’t find ‘Ada’, after several determined search but she made a resolved to help lift more creative women out of poverty through AFDEC and build bridges for a more peaceful society.
+That bride above is our founder Adeola Ogunkolade.
+No she didn’t find ‘Ada’, after several determined search but she made a resolved to help lift more creative women out of poverty through AFDEC and build bridges for a more culturally united society.

-The result of AFDEC’s first baseline survey in 2015 showed that there is still so many ‘Ada’s in Africa, hence our remarkable journey so far.
+The results of AFDEC’s first baseline survey in 2015 showed that there is still so many ‘Ada’s in Nigeria, hence our remarkable journey so far.